 Our Vendors

 We value the innovation, resilience and flexibility that accompany working with diverse businesses in Cook County.
-We commit to supporting and strengthening Cook County’s economy and will choose to work with a diversity of vendors, including minority-owned and women-owned businesses.
+We commit to encouraging participation from historically underrepresented groups in our procurement process.

 Our Visitors